 Enemies of Olive Oil

 Here is a lesser-known fact: Extra virgin olive oil is fresh-squeezed juice.
 Consequently, extra virgin olive oil is perishable.
 And, unlike wine, extra virgin olive oil doesn’t improve with age.
 It’s for these reasons that we go to great lengths to ensure our oil stays as fresh as possible once we harvest and crush our olives.
-So, when you use and store you’re olive oil at home, keep in mind that extra virgin olive oil has four enemies:
+So, when you use and store your olive oil at home, keep in mind that extra virgin olive oil has four enemies:

 Once bottled, olive oil has an 18-24 month shelf life.
 And once you open your oil, you’ll want to use it sooner than later.
 We recommend using up the oil within 30 to 60 days upon opening.